In a small way, the Soliom S90 Pro improves over the previous S60 — it has a louder speaker.

-Per instruction, I charged it to full before mounted it outside.
-The first three days, it was working all the time, none-stop.
+Per instruction, I charged it to full before mounting it outside.
+For the first three days, it was working all the time, non-stop.
 And, as mentioned above, the app always showed the battery as charging or full.

 Quite impressed, I decided to move it to a place where the sun only shined in the afternoon to see how that’d pan out.

 The next morning, the battery died.
 I charged it for a few hours and put it out in the same spot.
 The following morning it died again.
 That repeated for a couple of days.

 Finally, I charged it overnight one more time and placed it in the original spot with sunlight all day long, and, again, it lasted for days.

 It was not scientific, but per my calculation, a full day of sunlight — I live in the San Francisco Bay Area, which has extended daylight– replenishes about 30 percent of the camera’s battery.
 And each night, the camera uses up about that much of its juice.

 That said, S90 Pro needs a place with lots of sunlight for it to work continuously.
 Otherwise, you’ll need to charge it once in a while.
 All this, of course, will vary depending on how busy the area is.

 By the way, it takes about 12 hours, plugged in, to charge the battery from empty to full.
 There’s no charger included, just a micro-USB cable, but you can charge the S90 Pro using a phone charger or a computer’s USB port.